Subaru Legacy Common Problems and Solutions

 Problem:

 The starter motor on the Legacy can be unreliable.
-If you are having problems starting the car, then there is a known issue with the starter motor.
-This issue can lead to intermittent starting problems.
+If you are experiencing difficulties starting the car, there is a known issue with the starter motor.
+This problem can cause intermittent starting difficulties.

 Solution:

-You will need to fit a replacement starter motor, in order to sort the issue.
+You will need to fit a replacement starter motor to resolve the issue.

 Difficulty level